-- 9.9 The special policy shall apply to all new and material variation applications within the Old Town Zone.
-In relation to variations, this includes any variation that seeks to add a licensable activity, increase the capacity/size of a licensed premises, or extend the hours for licensable activities, but will usually exclude minor variations. - 9.10 Each application will be considered on its individual merits. - 9.11 Departure from policy is expected only in exceptional circumstances.
-Exceptional circumstances will not include the quality of management or size of venue. - 9.12 Applicants will be expected to have particular regard to all key factors of this Policy. - 9.13 This special policy area will be kept under review and where problems of crime and disorder or public nuisance are not improving, or are worsening, the Policy will be reviewed with a view to introducing a cumulative impact area.
+- 9.9 The guidance for the Town Centre Zone applies to all new and material variation applications.
+In relation to variations, this includes any variation that seeks to add a licensable activity, increase the capacity/size of a licensed premises, or extend the hours for licensable activities, but will usually exclude minor variations. - 9.10 Each application will be considered on its individual merits. - 9.11 Applicants will be expected to have particular regard to all key factors of this Policy. - 9.13 The Town Centre Zone will be kept under review and where problems of crime and disorder or public nuisance are not improving, or are worsening, the Policy will be reviewed with a view to introducing a cumulative impact area.